LightFiLimited/lf-documentation/docs/sensors/01_install.md

 makes up the core of LightFi’s multi-sensor wireless IoT infrastructure.
 It acts as a gateway and each BASE can support 100s of LightFi’s IoT sensors.
-The BASE Pro version includes BACnet/IP integration with all connected IoT sensors for building automation capabilities.
+The BASE Pro version includes BACnet/IP integration for all connected IoT sensors for building automation capabilities.
-This documentation describes how to install the BASE sensor and provision it on LightFi’s Portal online.
+This documentation describes how to install the BASE sensor and provision it using LightFi’s [cloud portal](https://portal.lightfi.io).

 #### What is included

-The BASE sensor comes with a power supply and a mounting bracket.
+The BASE sensor comes with a power supply (optional) and a mounting bracket.
-Some models may also come with a USB dongle, which receives data from LightFi's other IoT sensors.
-Please ensure the USB dongle is plugged into the BASE’s USB port before installation.
-(On most models this functionality is built into the BASE unit.)

 #### Placement
-The BASE sensors is designed to be ceiling mounted.
-We recommend that each BASE sensor cover a 10m – 15m radius (100-250m²) of the floor plan when determining install locations.
+The BASE sensor is designed to be ceiling mounted.
+We recommend that each BASE sensor cover a 10m – 15m radius (100 - 250m²) of the floor plan when determining install locations.
 For open-plan areas, a coverage radius of 20m may be acceptable.
-For sites with many walls a coverage radius of < 10m may be necessary.
+For sites with many walls a coverage radius of less than 10m may be necessary.
 The range of the sensors means placement can be flexible and adjusted to be closest to suitable cabling and mounting points.
-A typical install location is near existing WiFi Access Points.
+A typical install location is similar to WiFi Access Points.

 #### Power
-The BASE sensor can be powered via DC power input or Power over Ethernet (PoE) 802.3af (48V) via the POE Port.
+The BASE sensor can be powered via DC power input or Power over Ethernet (PoE) 802.3af (48V) via the PoE Port.
 In almost all instances, we recommend using PoE, as this will provide data and power over a single cable and can be provided by affordable and readily available PoE network switches.
 Where PoE is not available the device can be powered using the DC power input port (it is not necessary, or desirable, to power using both PoE and DC input simultaneously).